DaveyByrnes/pands-project/README.md

 I will also produce a Jupyter notebook containing extra comments about the process and my code that is not mentioned here.
 We'll start at the beginning.

 ## **Research**

+### **Introduction to the Iris Dataset**

+The Iris dataset was created and used by Ronald Fisher, first published in 1936 in his paper [*The use of multiple measurements in taxonomic problems*](https://lgross.utk.edu/Math589Fall2020/RAFisher1936measurementsFlowerTaxa.pdf).

+It was created by Fisher so that he could utilise linear discriminant analysis - a method used to find linear combinations between features of different Iris speicies.
+Doing this was to help Fisher identify commonanlities between the different classes an help make each feature class more distinguishable.

+The dataset is now famed for its use as a case study for data analytics and computer science, with a primary source of this being this very project.

+### **A Look at the Statistics**

+With this being a project weighted towards an analytical view of the dataset, it is important to look at the actual dataset itself.

+#### **Summary**

+In `analysis.py`, I created a text file which could summarise all of the various features and classes within the dataset into [summary.text](./summary.txt).